The Aquamation Process

 More and more people are drawn to aquamation because of its environmental benefits.
 Water cremation uses a fraction of the energy as flame cremation, and it does so without any greenhouse gas emissions.
 No mercury, chemotherapy chemicals, plastic implants, or toxic gases are released into the atmosphere.
 Rather, the effluent is cleaned and recycled at a local treatment plant to remove mercury and other harmful substances.
 This makes aquamation one of the most environmentally friendly choices for after-life care.

-Endswell offers one simple aquamation service for $2,500 that includes transportation, aquamation, death certificates, and the return of remains in an eco-friendly urn.
-Please call or email to inquire about additional costs for transportation greater than 50 miles.
-You can reach us at 919.907.9777
+Endswell offers one simple aquamation service for $2,500 that includes local transportation, aquamation, death certificates, and the return of remains in an eco-friendly urn.
+There are no other hidden fees or costs.
+Contact Us for more information or call Endswell at 919.907.9777.